 Description: Thallus crustose, episubstratic, areolate, pale chestnut brown to dark brown or black, often the areoles of various colours, often the areoles pale brown and the margin of elevated apothecia dark brown (or vice-versa), sometimes shiny, usually smooth but occasionally rugulose, forming up to 5 cm wide patches.
 Areoles flat to convex, usually dispersed, sometimes clustered, 0.2-1.5 mm wide, 300-600 μm thick, broadly attached.
 Epicortex 10-20(- 40) μm thick; cortex 25-45(-60) μm, thick, of 3-5 μm wide, round to irregularly shaped cells; algal layer 50-100 μm thick, continuous; medulla 100-400 μm thick, of thin walled, 2-4 μm thick, intricate hyphae.
-Apothecia cryptolecanorine, 1-5 per areole, 0.2–1 mm across, at first immersed and punctiform, later becoming elevated and with an expanded, smooth to rough, sometimes umbonate, dark brown, epruinose disc, the margin formed from the parathecium (sometimes with some algae) with a thin thalline remnant around the base of elevated apothecia.
+Apothecia cryptolecanorine, 1-5 per areole, 0.2–1 mm across, at first immersed and punctiform, later becoming elevated and with an expanded, rough, sometimes umbonate, dark brown, epruinose disc, the margin formed from the parathecium (sometimes with some algae) with a thin thalline remnant around the base of elevated apothecia.
 Proper exciple 20-40 μm thick in immersed apothecia, expanding to 50-100 μm in elevated apothecia, K/I-; epithecium brownish, c.
 10 μm high; hymenium colourless, 90-120 μm high, K/I+ blue slowly turning red (hemiamyloid), paraphyses coherent, (1-)1.5(-2) μm thick at mid-level, the apical cells up to 4 μm wide; subhymenium 10-35 μm high, K/I+ blue; hypothecium 10-30 μm high.
 Asci 100-200-spored, clavate, the apical dome K/I-.
 Ascospores 1-celled, hyaline, narrowly ellipsoid, 3-4(-5) x (1-)1.5(-2.5) μm.
 Photobiont chlorococcoid.
-Spot tests: thallus and medulla K-, C-, KC-, P-, UV-.
+Spot tests: cortex and medulla K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Note: a pioneer, probably circumboreal species found on granite, sandstone and schist, often occurring in species-poor stands.